szeleeteo/szeleeteo.github.io/content/posts/better-python-asyncio-examples-for-beginners.md

 ...
 World!
 ```

+A coroutine is simply a different kind of function (that can be suspended and resumed); `async` and `await` are keyword syntax to deal with it.
+Diving into the detailed definition and details just make the harder to understand, so we won't.

 The whole point of asyncio is to execute tasks concurrently.
-Naturally, I had to dig deeper for examples elsewhere and refactored them to my own understanding.
-The key here is to understand the `async` and `await` keywords placement and how to use `asyncio.gather` to achieve concurrency.
+One way is by using `asyncio.gather`.

 ```python
 # async_tasks.py